dtcenter/MET/met/docs/Users_Guide/mode.rst

 An example of the steps involved in resolving objects is shown in Figure [Fig_MODE_object_id].
 Figure [Fig_MODE_object_id]a shows a "raw" precipitation field, where the vertical coordinate represents the precipitation amount.
 Part b shows the convolved field, and part c shows the masked field obtained after the threshold is applied.
 Finally, Figure [Fig_MODE_object_id]d shows the objects once the original precipitation values have been restored to the interiors of the objects.

+.. _mode_fig1

 .. figure:: figure/mode_fig1.png

-	    Figure 15.1 Example of an application of the MODE object identification process to a model precipitation field.  ??
+   Example of an application of the MODE object identification process to a model precipitation field.  ??
 The lyx document, MET_Users_Guide_Master.lyx and the web page don't have figure 15.1 in the same location.
 Web: above 15.2.3 Fuzzy Logic: https://dtcenter.org/sites/default/files/community-code/met/docs/user-guide/MET_Users_Guide_v9.0.pdf page 307.
 Lyx: Just above 15.2.2 Attributes.
 Where does it belong??